HariJ101/Azure-Architecture-for-Olist-Company/README.md

 # Azure-Architecture-for-Olist-Company
 This repository contains
 1. DataBricks Transformation code
-2. Architecture Overview Build Blueprint for Olist Ecommerce company
+2. Data Flow Architecture Build Blueprint for Olist Ecommerce company
 3. PowerBI Dashboard Build from the Transformed Data can be found at https://www.novypro.com/project/haris-dashboard